Sunset and Sunrise Photography Tips

 Now to the best photography tips and best camera settings for sunrise.
 These will help you capture that amazing golden image you will treasure long after your adventure is over.

 A couple of quick points to note before we go any further.
 Although your preparation before may be slightly different, most of the photography tips in this post can be used for both sunrise and sunset photography.

 You have made it to the perfect location to capture those magic rays of sunlight, got the tripod and camera all set up.
-Now what.

 Sunset and Sunrise Photography Settings